configcat-labs/feature-flags-with-elmah/README.md

 - Knowledge of JavaScript
 - Basic knowledge of game development is a plus

-Follow these steps to clone this repository on your computer:
+Follow these steps to run this repository on your computer:
 - Clone the repository on your computer.
 - Navigate to the newly created folder.
 ```